-The Company periodically issues stock-based compensation to officers, directors, and consultants for services rendered.
+The Company periodically issues stock-based compensation to officers, directors, employees and consultants for services rendered.
 Such issuances vest and expire according to terms established at the issuance date.

-Stock-based payments to employees, directors, and for acquiring goods and services from nonemployees, which include grants of employee stock options, are recognized in the financial statements based on their grant date fair values in accordance with ASC 718, Compensation-Stock Compensation.
-Stock option grants to employees, which are generally time vested, are measured at the grant date fair value and depending on the conditions associated with the vesting of the award, compensation cost is recognized on a straight-line or graded basis over the vesting period.
+Stock-based payments to officers, directors, employees and consultants for acquiring goods and services from nonemployees, which include grants of employee stock options, are recognized in the financial statements based on their grant date fair values in accordance with ASC 718, Compensation-Stock Compensation.
+Stock option grants to officers, directors, employees and consultants, which are generally time vested, are measured at the grant date fair value and depending on the conditions associated with the vesting of the award, compensation cost is recognized on a straight-line or graded basis over the vesting period.
 Recognition of compensation expense for non-employees is in the same period and manner as if the Company had paid cash for the services.
 The fair value of stock options granted is estimated using the Black-Scholes option-pricing model, which uses certain assumptions related to risk-free interest rates, expected volatility, expected life, and future dividends.
 The assumptions used in the Black-Scholes option pricing model could materially affect compensation expense recorded in future periods.